chrisgilmerproj/neoclock/README.md

 Every fifteen minutes there is an animation sequence.
 The top of the hour runs a rainbow cycle.
-The other three animations cycle one color through all the pixels in the clock.
+The other three animations cycle one color through all the pixels in the clock (Red, Green, Blue).

 Laser Cut Files
 ---